ChemTorch Overview#

 The representation converts chemical structures (typically SMILES strings) into data structures suitable for neural networks (e.g. tensors or graphs).
 ChemTorch provides multiple representations, for example the Condensed Graph of Reaction (CGR):

-from chemtorch.components.representation.graph import CGRRepresentation
+from chemtorch.components.representation.graph import CGR

-representation = CGRRepresentation(
+representation = CGR(

 atom_featurizer=..., # Composition of atomic featurizers (e.g., atom type, charge, aromaticity)